xt0fer/reveal-slides/md/intro-to-oop.md

 -
 ###Single-Responsiblity

-* The User object would like to withdraw 100 dollars from his/her account.
-This should only be allowed if the UserAccount associated with that User has more than or equal to 100 Dollars in it.
+* The **User** object would like to withdraw 100 dollars from his/her account.
+This should only be allowed if the **UserAccount** associated with that **User** has more than or equal to 100 Dollars in it.

 -

 ###Single-Responsiblity
-* If it was up to the User , they would take the 100 dollars even if their account did not have the amount in it.
-It would be awesome if we lived in a world that everyone could get what they wanted when they wanted it.
-Yet we don't.
+* If it was up to the **User**, they would take the 100 dollars even if their account did not have the amount in it.
+It would be awesome if we lived in a world in which everyone could get what they wanted, when they wanted it.
+Yet, we don't.

 * The User should not be allowed to take what ever they wanted, they should only be able to ASK for it.